FlineDev/AnyLint/README.md

 AnyLint allows you to do any kind of lint checks (thus its name) as it gives you the full power of the Swift programming language and it's packages [ecosystem](https://swiftpm.co/).
 The `customCheck` method needs to be used to profit from this flexibility.
 And it's actually the simplest of the three methods, consisting of only two parameters:

-1. `checkInfo`: Provides some general information on the lint check.
+1. `check`: Provides some general information on the lint check.
 2. `customClosure`: Your custom logic which produces an array of `Violation` objects.

 Note that the `Violation` type just holds some additional information on the file, matched string, location in the file and applied autocorrection and that all these fields are optional.
 It is a simple struct used by the AnyLint reporter for more detailed output, no logic attached.
-The only required field is the `CheckInfo` object which caused the violation.
+The only required field is the `Check` object which caused the violation.

 If you want to use regexes in your custom code, you can learn more about how you can match strings with a `Regex` object on [the HandySwift docs](https://github.com/Flinesoft/HandySwift#regex) (the project, the class was taken from) or read the [code documentation comments](https://github.com/Flinesoft/AnyLint/blob/main/Sources/Utility/Regex.swift).